 What am I looking forward to this week?

--One last weekend performance of The Corset Line and it finally being over, over, over….As much as I really enjoyed working with this family, we’ve been doing it since October (well, I started in Dec and that’s long enough).
+-One last weekend performance of CL and it is over, over, over….As much as I really enjoyed working with this family, we’ve been doing it since October (well, I started in Dec and that’s long enough).
 After strike Sunday, we’ll have the cast party and we’ll say our goodbyes….until next time.

 -Seeing what missing songs show up for Purim Spiel this week when I attend 2/3 rehearsals, and I can finally catch up with my podcasts since I have such a loooooong drive to/from.